junxit/us-congress-bills-117/metadata.md

 - 2022-01-11 — Introduced in Senate
 - 2022-01-11 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-02-02 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-116.
+- 2022-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-116.
+- 2022-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 384.